-The robot is partly completed machinery (see Certifications) and as such a risk assessment is required for each installation of the robot.
-You must follow all of the safety instructions in chapter Safety.
+The robot is partly completed machinery (see Declarations According to EU directives on page 78) and as such a risk assessment is required for each installation of the robot.
+You must follow all of the safety instructions in chapter 2 Safety on page 16.